namenroodles04/ZENITH_Worldbuilding/ZENITH Android Virus Stages.md

 - It is theorized that telepathy is the main source of a Hive's call power.
 However, no telepathic technology existed prior to this evolution that was capable of completely controlling another individual.
 Hence, the true nature of this power is relatively unknown.

 # ES8-10 #
 - ES8-10 is not considered to be an Android.
-The nature of its origins are unknown to members of the human race.
-Some members of Vulture have interrogated Androids as to ES8-10's origin, however these interrogations mostly lead to nothing.
+The nature of its origins is unknown to members of the human race.
+Some members of Vulture have interrogated Androids as to ES8-10's origin, however, these interrogations mostly lead to nothing.
 Androids, curiously, seem to "shut down" upon being questioned about ES8-10.
-- The only knowledge Zero has found relevant was a short note left by their father prior to his dissapearance.
+- The only knowledge Zero has found relevant is a short note left by their father prior to his disappearance.
 They haven't shared this information with NAIL.
 It reads:

   > "The devil is alien to us, Zero.
 Know that I always loved you."
-- Due to high Android concentration around Entech HQ, it is assumed that ES8-10 resides deep inside the lower levels of the HQ building.
-NAIL has conducted several scouting missions around HQ, and found that the ZENITH virus evolves much more rapidly the closer the Androids are to HQ.
+- Due to the high Android concentration around Entech HQ, it is assumed that ES8-10 resides deep inside the lower levels of the HQ building.
+NAIL has conducted several scouting missions around HQ and found that the ZENITH virus evolves much more rapidly the closer the Androids are to HQ.
 Hence the theory that that is where ES8-10 resides.